steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 }
 ```

 The code example above lists only part of the ``effectDefaults`` table.
 The table lists the available effects and their parameters with names and defaults.
 The normalized range from 0 to 1 is used for the defaults.
 The defaults will be used when loading an effect.

+>&#10069; A code example for writing effects and their values to a table can be found in [Snapshot Effects](./Snapshot-Effects.md).

 ### Modifying the Effect Selector